 It’s located at the far northern tip of Cape Cod.
 It’s about 63 miles from either the Bourne or Sagamore Bridge.
 While the drive takes a while to get all the way out there, it’s totally worth it!

 There’s a huge LGTB community in Provincetown, but it’s really very inclusive and friendly towards everyone; Provincetown is great for kids as well.
-Everyone is welcome!
+Literally everyone is welcome!